Why Start With the Why

 Now I just want to be clear, I’m not saying the process isn’t important because it’s probably more important in the long run.
 The Why is the X factor, it’s what sets people apart.

 Habit 2 in the book The 7 habits of highly effective people is “Begin with the end in mind”.
 Or another way to look at it is when you start something if you could not fail what would your ideal end goal look like?
 Or what does success look like for me here?
 When you start running a race, don’t you want to know where the finish line is?

 Simon Sinek is pretty much the WHY guy, yes he is the guy from the image above.
 He wrote the book Start with the why and then he has a Ted talk called How great leaders inspire action.
 Honestly, just listening to the Ted talk you will get the gist of the book.
-It’s got like 23 million views, it’s incredible.
-He shares stories about Apple, the Right brothers, Martin Luther King Jr., and how they were different.
+It’s has like 23 million views, it’s incredible.
+He shares stories about Apple, the Wright brothers, Martin Luther King Jr., and how they were different.
 They inspired and motivated others by clearly communicating their purpose or belief.
 Also, known as the why.

 Once you create this habit, the small stuff will happen so fast and naturally.
 I get to help my child with his math homework.
-Why am I doing this because I love my child dearly and I want him to help him become studious to the best of his abilities.
-Did you catch the subtle shift with stating “I get to” vs “I have to”?
-Just changing that one word with make a world of difference in your mindset.
+Why am I doing this?
+Because I love my child dearly and I want to help him become more studious to the best of his abilities.
+Did you catch the subtle shift with swapping “I get to” vs “I have to”?
+Just changing that one word will make a world of difference in your mindset.

 If you are picking up your child from school…start with the why.

 Thinking of an idea for a new start-up…start with the why.

 Having friends over for dinner…start with the why.